mehrdad-khojastefar/nuclei_wrapper/README.md

 for the quee part Nuclei integrated it by itself.

+**I found some bug in the agent part for subfinder subscraping packge and at first I vendored the modules but since it was just 1 line I manually edit it from the terminal at build time in Dockerfile**
 ## It was really fun to work on this task.
 Thanks